isjuneja/MediExtract/replit.md

 ## Overview

-This is a medical prescription processing application that extracts structured medicine information from audio recordings or text input.
-The system uses speech recognition to convert audio files to text, applies noise reduction for better accuracy, and leverages Google's Gemini AI to extract structured prescription data including medicine names, dosages, frequencies, durations, and special instructions.
+This is a comprehensive medical data processing application that extracts structured medical information from audio recordings or text input.
+The system uses speech recognition to convert audio files to text, applies noise reduction for better accuracy, and leverages Google's Gemini AI to extract comprehensive medical data including clinical notes, diagnosis, past history, medicines, tests prescribed, test results, and other relevant observations.

 ## User Preferences